- 1 Croton Overview

 Outdoors, there are a few more pests that are common.
 One of these is the croton scale, which is a strange little insect that is hard to identify as it makes itself look like it’s just part of the plant.
 This video shows you some examples of croton scales when they’re infesting a croton plant.
 Treatment with neem oil or another horticultural oil every 5-7 days for 3-4 treatments is effective at removing these, but if your plant is in dire straits, using a soft toothbrush to brush off the scales can help too.

-Mealybugs can occasionally become an issue as well.
+Mealybugs on your plants can occasionally become an issue as well.
 You can remove smaller colonies by dabbing them with a cotton swab that’s been dipped in rubbing alcohol.
-Larger colonies can be sprayed off using a heavy spray of water, or killed off with neem oil or insecticidal soap.
+Larger colonies can be sprayed off using a heavy spray of water, or killed off with neem oil insecticide or insecticidal soap.

 Petra crotons are particularly susceptible to leaf-burrowing thrips.
 To control thrips, hose them down thoroughly in the morning with cold water while the insects are still in their resting phase.
 This treatment can take multiple days to take full effect, so be prepared to set a little of your early morning time aside to wash your petras for up to a week.
 If they persist, insecticidal soap or neem oil applications are recommended.